tlachut/Flutter-Dart-Projects/005_expense_tracker_app/README.md

 ### What I learned during this chapter:

 -   Using the `uuid` package to generate new individual identifiers.
 -   Using `enum` for defining a set of named constants.
 -   Rendering Long Lists with `ListView` and `build` method for scrolling.
 -   Creating a Custom List Item with the Card & Spacer Widgets.
 -   Formatting Dates using `intl` package.
 -   Setting an `AppBar` with a Title & Actions.
 -   Adding a Modal Sheet & Understanding Context.
 -   Handling User (Text) Input with the TextField Widget.
 -   Using `TextEditingController` to controlling and storing data from the inputs.
 -   Closing The Modal with `Navigator.pop` method.
+-   Showing a Date Picker.